jasonbayton/11ty/_src/blog/2025/03/dabbling-with-aab-support-managed-google-play.md

 ---
- title: "AAB support for private apps in the managed Google Play iFrame is coming, take a look here"
+ title: "AAB support for private apps in the managed Google Play iFrame is coming, take a first look here"
  date: '2025-03-22'
  status: publish
  author: 'Jason Bayton'